-- ability to be excited when youth are not
+- ability to be excited when you are not

 - accompany students; journey with them

 - allow students to lead

 - be able and willing to articulate faith and communicate it with others

 - be an adult first, not a friend

 - be in control without controlling

-- BE AN EXAMPLE!
-If you show grace, they show grace; if you show anger, they show anger
+- be an example: if you show grace, they show grace; if you show anger, they show anger

-- be able to draw boundaries
+- boundaries

 - commit to being involved with students throughout the year(s)

 - conversations, not corrections

 - create a safe place for discussion

 - debrief and plan daily with other leaders

 - engage participants in the Getting Ready materials and preparation for the Gathering

 - empower others

 - expect the unexpected; brainstorm scenarios and solutions

 - be flexible

 - focus on true goal of gathering

 - be generous

 - be genuine

 - be a good listener

-- · HAVE FUN!
+- have fun

-- · have an attitude of gratitude
+- have an attitude of gratitude

 - humor

 - keep students safe

 - know your young people

 - be level-headed in crisis

 - be a listener (with ears and eyes)

 - love Jesus

 - love youth

 - no triangulation

 - a non-anxious presence

 - open to other views and opinions

 - organized

 - own your mistakes

 - patience

 - person of integrity

 - physically, emotionally and spiritually prepared

 - positive attitude

-- BE PRESENT AND INVESTED!
+- present and invested

 - reliable

 - respected

 - sense of adventure

 - servant attitude

 - sleep when you can

 - take initiative

 - team player

 - understand the group covenant

-- variety of strengths/balance
+- · variety of strengths/balance

-- Use a bulletin board in your gathering space to post things to ponder in the coming week using the theme as a beginning point (or on the inside of bathroom stalls). - o Splash the Gathering logo everywhere you can! - o As you share, be sure to focus on the faith formation that is happening with the group, not just the fun you're having or going to have. - o Take a photo of the youth not attending the trip, enlarge the photo and carry it with your group.
-Include them in the pictures you take at the Gathering to let them know they're with you in heart! - Study the Gathering website for information: ELCA.org/gathering. - Sign-up for gNews, the e-newsletter at the above website.
+- As you share, be sure to focus on the faith formation that is happening with the group, not just the fun you're having or going to have. - Take a photo of the youth not attending the trip, enlarge the photo and carry it with your group.
+Include them in the pictures you take at the Gathering to let them know they're with you in heart! - Study the Gathering website for information: ELCA.org/Gathering. - Sign-up for gNews, the e-newsletter at the above website.